eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

         <id>TransportId1</id> <!-- string -->
         <id>TransportId2</id> <!-- string -->

-- ``<useBuiltinTransports>``: Boolean field to indicate to the system that the participant will use the default builtin transport independiently of its :class:`<userTransports>`.
+- ``<useBuiltinTransports>``: Boolean field to indicate to the system that the participant will use the default builtin transport independently of its :class:`<userTransports>`.

 - ``<propertiesPolicy>``: Additional configuration properties.
 It expects a :ref:`PropertiesPolicyType`.